 1. Understand the recruiter’s position

 I dealt with 450 applications in total.
 This number makes it clear that I have to create a process that streamlines recruiting.
 I can’t spend too much time with an applicant before I receive the necessary documents.
-It is ok to ask for clarification to unclear issues in the job description.
-But I am already losing time when applicants just tell me that they are interested and they would like to speak to me.
+It is ok to ask for clarification of unclear issues in the job description.
+But I am already losing time when applicants just tell me that they are interested and like to speak to me.
 I can’t handle that.
 I have to decline 85% before a talk.

 Make sure to be among those promising enough for a talk.